carolinewang01/rotate/README.md

 # continual-aht

 ## TODOs
 ### Evaluation
-- Implement evaluation interface to enable evaluating against non-homogeneous agent population

-- Implement evaluation of ego agent policies against BRDiv population - we can base this off the existing FCP eval code.
+- Metrics:
     - Implement RLiable metrics to visualize results
-    - Compute BRProx metric
+    - BRProx metric

-- Implement evaluating learning methods against heurisic population
+- Create evaluation partners:
     - Create heuristic population on LBF
     - Create heuristic population on Overcooked

 - Regret-based evaluator:
     - The learning procedure been implemented, but can we compute/plot the actual regret number?
     Would it be comparable between different training runs?

-- Visualization:
-    - Implement agent highlighter in Overcooked visualizer

 ### Method Exploration:
 - Add regret bounds to open-ended PAIRED